newrelic/demo-javatron/user_acceptance_tests/README.md

 ## Adding new scenarios, new deployment configurations, new tests

-As seen above, each (scenario, cloud_provider) combination represents a testcase that we believe is valuable to test.
-The scenario is the important functional component, and the cloud provider just ensures that the scenario runs for that given environment.
+As seen above, each (scenario, cloud_provider, operating system) combination represents a testcase that we believe is valuable to test.
+The scenario is the important functional component, and the cloud provider or operating system just ensures that the scenario runs for that given environment.

 The current setup is:

 * 2 conceptual scenario.
 (Happy path for normal and mysql)
 * 3 deploy configs (duplicate the scenario pieces for each cloud_provider).
+* 2 operating  systems (optional)
 * 2 test file for the scenario that runs once for each deployment.
 This file can contain any number of tests as well as any setup needed in order for the tests to run.

-The deploy configs will under the [deploy_configs](./deploy_configs) folder with a name matching `{scenario}-{cloud_provider}.deploy.config.json`
+The deploy configs will under the [deploy_configs](./deploy_configs) folder with a name matching `{scenario}-{cloud_provider}.deploy.config.json` or `{scenario_name}`-`{cloud_provider}`-{operating_system}`.deploy.config.json

 The test file will live under the [tests](./tests) folder with a name matching `{scenario}.rb`